deluair/RNAseq/docs/index.md

 For information on how to contribute to this project, please see the [CONTRIBUTING.md](../CONTRIBUTING.md) file.

 For information about the license, please see the [LICENSE.md](../LICENSE.md) file.

+For information about the security policy, please see the [SECURITY.md](../SECURITY.md) file.